rasit147/Md-Rashid-wasserstoff-AiInternTask/README.md

 - **MongoDB Connection:** Enter your MongoDB connection URL into the provided input field in the Streamlit interface.

   **Note:** Use a MongoDB connection URL that has access from anywhere and is configured for an active cluster.

+  # Navigate to https://wasserstoff-aiinterntaskpdfsum.streamlit.app/ in your web browser.

   **Example for MongoDB connection which I create in Atlas:** mongodb+srv://username